jh3nd3rs0n/jargyle/README.md

       socks5.onBind.relayTimeout=INTEGER_BETWEEN_1_AND_2147483647
           The timeout in milliseconds on relaying no data (default is 60000)

+      socks5.onConnect.prepareServerSocket=true|false
+          The boolean value to indicate if the server-facing socket is to be prepared before connecting (involves applying the supplied socket settings, resolving the target host name, and specifying the supplied connect timeout) (default is false)

       socks5.onConnect.relayBufferSize=INTEGER_BETWEEN_1_AND_2147483647
           The buffer size in bytes for relaying the data (default is 1024)